The Power of Compound Interest!!

 Regarding savings, investments, etc., the longer you have your money in these accounts, the more interest can accrue.
 The power of compound interest comes from how long you can receive interest payments.
 The primary key is time.
 Look at the example below.

-https://www.moneygeek.com/compound-interest-calculator/ can help you calculate your interest earned based on rates, time, and amount invested.
+https://www.moneygeek.com/compound-interest-calculator/ can help you calculate the interest you earn based on the rate, time, and amount invested.

 2. APY Rates.